etclabscore/core-geth/docs/index.md

 - :zap: = __Proof of Work__
 - :handshake: = __Proof of Authority__

-<a name="ellaism-footnote">1</a>: This is originally an [Ellaism
-Project](https://github.com/ellaism).
-However, A [recent hard fork](https://github.com/ellaism/specs/blob/master/specs/2018-0003-wasm-hardfork.md)
-makes Ellaism not feasible to support with go-ethereum any more.
+[^1]: This is originally an [Ellaism Project](https://github.com/ellaism).
+However, A [recent hard fork](https://github.com/ellaism/specs/blob/master/specs/2018-0003-wasm-hardfork.md) makes Ellaism not feasible to support with go-ethereum any more.
 Existing Ellaism users are asked to switch to [Parity](https://github.com/paritytech/parity).

-<a name="configuration-capable">2</a>: Network not supported by default, but network configuration is possible.
+[^2]: Network not supported by default, but network configuration is possible.
 Make a PR!